 In connection with HSMP's advisory services, clients will incur and are responsible for the commissions and other transaction expenses charged by broker-dealers.
-In addition, clients may incur and are responsible for the fees and expenses charged by custodians, money market mutual funds and other third parties, including fees charged by third-parties associated with unsupervised assets in those cases in which we have permitted clients to hold unsupervised assets in their accounts with us.
-Our advisory fees are exclusive of and in addition to any fees and expenses charged by broker-dealers, custodians, money market mutual funds and other third parties.
+In addition, clients incur and are responsible for the fees and expenses charged by custodians, money market mutual funds and other third parties.
+Our advisory fees are exclusive of, and in addition to, any fees and expenses charged by broker-dealers, custodians, money market mutual funds and other third parties.
 Except for soft dollars, we do not derive any financial benefit from such other fees and expenses.
 We use client commissions to obtain soft-dollar research and brokerage products and/or services.
 Please refer to Item 12 for additional information regarding our brokerage practices.